surajshetty3416/otto/otto/lib/docs/README.md

 > [!NOTE]
 >
 > Otto Lib is meant to be used specifically with Frappe apps.
 The library
-> features offered by Otto are backed by DocTypes in Otto and so cannot be
+> features offered by Otto are backed by DocTypes and so cannot be provided as a
-> provided as a standalone library.
+> standalone library.

 ## Index